dentarg/auth0-blog/_posts/2017-05-12-an-introduction-to-ethereum-and-smart-contracts-part-3.markdown

 ## Towards a Practical Authentication Solution for Ethereum Users
 Authentication is what we do at Auth0, so we teamed up with the guys from [GFT's Innovation Team](http://www.gft.com/) to think of a better way of using Ethereum for this purpose.
 We came up with a proof of concept which we will share with you in this post.
 First, let's describe the design goals for our system:

-- It should allow users with an Ethereum address to use that address to login to a third party website (that supports this login method)
+- It should allow users with an Ethereum address to use that address to login to a third party website (that supports this login method).
-- It should be easy to use and reasonably easy to setup
+- It should be easy to use and reasonably easy to setup.
-- It should not compromise the security of the user's Ethereum account
+- It should not compromise the security of the user's Ethereum account.
-- It should allow users to recover their credentials in case of loss or theft
+- It should allow users to recover their credentials in case of loss or theft.
-- It should not require knowledge of contracts or manually calling contract methods
+- It should not require knowledge of contracts or manually calling contract methods.
-- It should have reasonable latency for a login system (no more than a couple of seconds)
+- It should have reasonable latency for a login system (no more than a couple of seconds).
-- It should not cost users gas (or money) to login
+- It should not cost users gas (or money) to login.
-- It should be reasonably easy for developers to implement in their apps
+- It should be reasonably easy for developers to implement in their apps.

 One of the biggest problems with our initial approach was that writes were necessary.
 This forced users who wanted to log in to spend Ether to do so.
 Worse, they had to wait for confirmation of the transaction before the login was successful.
 On the other hand, this made the login process truly decentralized.

 Writes were a requirement for our previous system due to the way Ethereum events work.
 Events are special operations in the Ethereum network that can be watched by nodes.
 Internally, events are Ethereum Virtual Machine ops that create data that is added to the transaction when it is mined.
 Events do not work on read-only (constant) Solidity functions, since they are added to a transaction when it is mined, this forces users of our first system to pay to generate a `LoginAttempt` event.

 This limitation forced us to make a compromise: rather than remain entirely decentralized, we added a server to handle authentication requests.
 In turn, this server relies on data stored in the Ethereum blockchain.
-Our system does retain the ability to allow for serverless logins, however.
+However, our system does retain the ability to allow for serverless logins.
 We will see how that works later on.

 Another big limitation of our first system was that the user needed access to his Ethereum wallet to login.
 This is impractical for several reasons: